Manufacturing and Inventory Management Software

 Brahmin Solutions can effortlessly help you convert your factory over to a green production with its:

 An inventory allocation engine is a tool any business can use to become a more environmentally friendly company.
 Brahmin Solutions will autonomously take any available stock and automatically allocate it to open orders.
-If a product is unavailable, Brahmin Solutions will show you what materials needed to create that product are missing.
+If a product is unavailable, Brahmin Solutions will show you the missing materials needed to create that product.

 Raw material management is the bane of every manufacturer, green or not.
 Therefore, you want a tool to track your inventory movements, which will help you identify any potential dead stock so you can remove it from your inventory.